mehapps/webhook/README.md

     - Alternatively, you can deploy the application manually.
 I will not be able to offer support for alternative deployment, but you can find instructions provided by FastAPI for [cloud deployment](https://fastapi.tiangolo.com/deployment/cloud/) or [running a server manually](https://fastapi.tiangolo.com/deployment/manually/).

 ## Installation
 1. Set up `maubotwebhook` to use the configuration below.
-We'll leave authentication blank since we won't be exposing it.
+We'll leave authentication blank since we won't be exposing the Maubot instance.

     ```
     path: /send